 Environment: milieu / climate zone / depth range / distribution range

 Benthic; depth range 0 - 53 m (Ref.
 1451).
 Tropical

 Length at first maturity / Size / Weight / Age

-Coral sand (Ref.
-1485).
+Minimum depth from Ref.
+116064.
+Clean, siliceous sand with shell fragments (Ref.
+1443).
+Found nearshore in shallow water; in Mississippi Sound it was found on coarse sand 90% of the time, rarely on fine sand, and never on clay (Ref.
+1451).
 Members of the class Cephalochordata are gonochoric.
 Life cycle: Eggs develop into planktotrophic larva and later on to benthic adults (Ref.
 833).

 Life cycle and mating behavior